 Those in darkness feel that confessing to a man in a church will cleanse them of their sins, over and over (free will).
 They feel that attending church (free will) will cleanse them of their sins.
 So wrong.
 God is not in a building, he is always with us, in our hearts, the temple of God.
 Until heavy sinners die, we, still in body, suffer their aftermath as well our own sins (free will).
 Think Hitler.
 Think Dahmer.
 God judged them too.

-Before accepting Jesus as my Savior at my age of 36, this prayer that I said out loud a thousand times over the years were merely words back then but mean so much more now:
+Before accepting Jesus as my Savior at my age of 36, this prayer taught by Jesus Christ that I said out loud a thousand times over the years were merely words back then but mean so much more now:

 hallowed (holy) be thy name,